 What is piloncillo?

 Piloncillo may be a mystery ingredient to most, but it is the core to making this dish work.
-If you’re unfamiliar it is an unrefined Mexican sugar that is made from cane sugar made from boiling and evaporating cane juice.
-It’s that brown block in the shape of a cone wrapped in plastic you may have seen in the grocery store and wondered what it was.
+If you're unfamiliar it is an unrefined Mexican sugar that is made from cane sugar made from boiling and evaporating cane juice.
+It's that brown block in the shape of a cone wrapped in plastic you may have seen in your local grocery store and wondered what it was.

-It puts all sugars – brown, white, molasses, etc. to shame.
+It puts all sugars - brown, white, molasses, maple syrup, etc. to shame.
 It is sweet, but not as much as refined sugars and has both smokey and earthy elements like a good dark aged spirit, but also acidic notes that along with the whiskey helps the syrup avoid too sweet territory.

 This candied sweet potato recipe is balanced and complex despite its simplicity.
 The spice mix ensures a more balanced flavor that is neither too sweet nor overly highlights one flavor note.
 The cinnamon, piloncillo, cloves, whiskey and star anise all play varying roles in creating the balance and complexity.